Pennsylvania Month-to-Month Lease Agreement

 Required Notice To End a Month-to-Month Rental in Pennsylvania

-Pennsylvania requires at least 30 days of advance notice before terminating a month-to-month lease.
+Pennsylvania requires at least 30 days of advance notice to end a month-to-month lease.
 This requirement lowers to 15 days when the tenant has resided on the property for under a year.
 In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.

 Pennsylvania requires written notice to end a month-to-month lease.